Vespertine (restaurant)

 Restaurant in Culver City, California, U.S.

 Vespertine is a gastronomical restaurant in Culver City, California, United States.

+History

 Vespertine opened in 2017 in a building designed by architect Eric Owen Moss.
-In its first year Vespertine was named best restaurant in Los Angeles by Jonathan Gold, and Time Magazine listed Vespertine as one of the World's Greatest Places to Visit in 2018.

 The restaurant closed in March 2020 but reopened in April 2024.
-The reopened Vespertine features a new menu inspired by a trip Kahn and his wife took to Nayarit, Mexico.
+The reopened Vespertine features a new menu inspired by a trip head chef Jordan Kahn and his wife took to Nayarit, Mexico.